MAMDR: A Model Agnostic Learning Method for Multi-Domain Recommendation

-where $L$ denotes the recommendation loss function, and $L(\Theta,T^i)$ denotes the loss on domain $D^i$ with training data $T^i$.

 As we discussed in the section \ref{sec:introduction}, some MDR methods split the model parameters $\Theta$ into a set of shared parameters $\theta^S$ and a set of domain-specific parameters $\{\theta^i| i \in [1,n]\}$.
 The $\theta^S$ are optimized by data from all domains to capture multi-domain features, and the $\theta^i$ is updated on specific domain to capture distinction.
-Thus, the objective function of these models can further formulated as:
+Thus, the objective function of MDR can be further formulated as:

-where $\theta^S$ are optimized by data from all domains, and $\theta_i$ are only optimized by corresponding domain's data. \end{definition}
+where $\theta^S$ are optimized by data from all domains, and $\theta_i$ are only optimized in corresponding domain. \end{definition}